jmuozan/jmuozan/README.md

 <!---
 - GPX from drawings?????
 - Money expenses tool
-- Game on a pdf
+- video ascii + subtitles on a pdf
 - Fashion patterns gh